acconeer/acconeer-python-exploration/docs/processing/presence_detection_sparse.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Always start by setting the
+Always start by setting the :attr:`~acconeer.exptool.configs.SparseServiceConfig.range_interval` to the desired interval.
-:ref:`range <sparse-param-range>`
-to the desired interval.
 This is important, since other parameters depend on this.

+The
+:attr:`~acconeer.exptool.configs.SparseServiceConfig.update_rate`
-The :ref:`frame rate <sparse-param-frame-rate>` should high enough to keep up with faster motions.
+should high enough to keep up with faster motions.
 However, doing so will increase the duty cycle and therefore the power consumption of the system.

+The
+:attr:`~acconeer.exptool.configs.SparseServiceConfig.sweeps_per_frame`
-The :ref:`sweeps per frame <sparse-param-sweeps-per-frame>` should also in most cases be set as high as possible, but **after** the frame rate is set.
+should also in most cases be set as high as possible, but **after** the frame rate is set.
 This will also increase the duty cycle and power consumption of the system.

-If you want to distinguish depths with presence from those with no presence, set the :ref:`sampling mode <sparse-param-sampling-mode>` to A, otherwise keep it at B (the default) for maximum SNR.
+If you want to distinguish depths with presence from those with no presence, set the :attr:`~acconeer.exptool.configs.SparseServiceConfig.sampling_mode` to A, otherwise keep it at B (the default) for maximum SNR.

+Limiting the
+:attr:`~acconeer.exptool.configs.SparseServiceConfig.sweep_rate`
+or decreasing
+:attr:`~acconeer.exptool.configs.SparseServiceConfig.hw_accelerated_average_samples`
-Limiting the :ref:`sweep rate <sparse-param-sweep-rate>` or decreasing :ref:`HWAAS <sparse-param-hwaas>` is not recommend.
+is not recommend.

 Detailed description